What is this event all about?

 And don't forget to bring your signed waiver.
 Age 18 and over, please bring the adult waiver form; if you are under 18, bring the minor waiver form.

 What should I bring?

-You will also want to bring a digital camera or smartphone with good batteries, your bike (or rent a Grid Bike!), $10 in singles, pen/highlighter, water/Gatorade - and a willingness to have a great time!
+Your bike and helmet, of course!
+You will also want to bring a digital camera or smartphone with good batteries, $10 in singles, pen/highlighter, water/Gatorade - and a willingness to have a great time!
 The following items are not required, but they can certainly be useful: a backpack, map, something to snack on, cell phone charger, and gallon Ziploc bag to keep your clues dry in case of rain.

 What do I get for participating?